-Separate systems for construction and argumentation have major deficiencies (as articulated in the previous sections and by Fischer et al., 1989a).
+Separate systems for construction and argumentation have major deficiencies (as articulated in the previous sections and by Fischer et al., 1989b).
 If argumentation is to serve design, it must do so by informing construction.
 If construction acknowledges the nature of design processes (messy situations that are characterized by uncertainty, conflict, and uniqueness), it must have access to the argumentative component.
 This can happen only if construction and argumentation are explicitly linked in an integrated design environment.

 5.1.
-Reflection in Action
+Reflection-in-Action

 Our original attempt at integrating construction and argumentation was to have construction take place within the framework of argumentation-in other words, to raise an issue for each construction step ("What should the next step be?"), deliberate it, and turn the resolution into a constructive action.
-Unfortunately, trials of this approach with design students showed that it did not work (see Section 3).
-A reason for this failure can be found in Schön's theory of design.
-Schön portrayed design as a continual alternation between two radically different and mutually exclusive types of design processes: knowing in action and reflection in action.

-In a good process of design, this conversation with the situation is reflective.
-In answer to the situation's back-talk, the designer reflectsin-action on the construction of the problem, the strategies of action, or the model of the phenomena, which have been implicit in his moves.
-(Schön, 1983, p.
-79)
+Unfortunately, trials of this approach with design students showed that it did not work (Section 3).
+A reason for this failure can be found in Schön's (1983) theory of design.
+Schön portrayed design as a continual alternation between two radically different and mutually exclusive types of design processes: "knowing-in-action" and "reflection-in-action."
+As he explained, "In a good process of design, this conversation with the situation is reflective.
+In answer to the situation's back-talk, the designer reflects-inaction on the construction of the problem, the strategies of action, or the model of the phenomena, which have been implicit in his moves" (p.
+79).

-Knowing in action is the unself-conscious, nonreflective doing that controls the situated action of constructing the actual artifact.
-Reflection in action is the self-conscious, rational process of reflecting about this action within the "action present," that is, the time period during which reflection can still make a difference to what action is taken.
-Reflection is required when there is a breakdown in knowing in action.
+Knowing-in-action is the unself-conscious, nonreflective doing that controls the situated action of constructing the actual artifact.
+Reflection-in-action is the self-conscious, rational process of reflecting about this action within the "action-present," that is, the time period during which reflection can still make a difference to what action is taken.
+Reflection is required when there is a breakdown in knowing-in-action.
 Such a breakdown typically occurs when action produces unforeseen consequences, either good or bad.
 When a breakdown occurs, reflection can be used to repair the breakdown situation, and then action can continue.

-Schön's concepts do not in themselves tell us what the architecture of design support environments should be.
-His concepts must be operationalized further and augmented substantially if they are to provide a basis for computer-based systems.
+Schön's (1983) concepts do not in themselves tell us what the architecture of design support environments should be.
+His concepts must be further operationalized and substantially augmented if they are to provide a basis for computerbased systems.
 In our work, we interpret action as "construction" and reflection as "argumentation."
-For argumentation to get used, it must be part of reflection in action, implying that it should be brought to the designer's attention only in breakdown situations.
-Construction cannot be done within an argumentative framework because the former implies unself-conscious, nonreflective engagement in creating the solution, whereas the latter implies self-conscious, reflective thinking about the solution.
-Argumentation must take place within the action present, that is, within the time period during which it can still make a difference to what action is taken.
+For argumentation to get used, it must be part of reflection-in-action, implying that it should be brought to the designer's attention only in breakdown situations.
+Construction cannot be done within an argumentative framework because the former implies unself-conscious, nonreflective engagement in creating the solution whereas the latter implies self-conscious, reflective thinking about the solution.
+Argumentation must take place within the "action present."
 If the time required to read and/or record the argumentation is greater than the action present, design is disrupted and the required context is lost.
-Design rationale can aid reflection by informing with design knowledge, principles, and ideas and by triggering critical thought in the designer.
+Design rationale can aid reflection by informing it with design knowledge, principles, and ideas, and by triggering critical thought in the designer.
 Schön's theory, when operationalized, can then be used as the basis for a system architecture.